marcosbelfastdev/appium-simple-framework/README.md

-# appium-simple-framework
+# simple-internal-framework
-Just setting this up for some quick Appium tests
+Just a simple framework used to consume another project in the making